The Link between Autism and Cancer

 One of the most promising benefits of the discovery of the PTEN-autism connection is that drugs used to treat cancers in people with a PTEN mutation may also help children with autism.
 Early studies with mice have shown that this type of treatment may actually work.
 Researchers altered the PTEN gene in mice, which then expressed symptoms of autism.
 They were then given drugs used to treat certain types of PTEN-based cancers and the symptoms disappeared.
 Studies using the drugs for children with autism are currently in progress.

 PTEN is a commonly implicated mutation in many cases of cancer, but the ongoing research into autism and cancer has uncovered many more crossover genes.
-To date, researchers have found 43 genes that are connected to both autism and cancer, but they expect to find even more.
+To date, researchers have found 43 genes that are connected to both cancer and autism, but they expect to find even more.
 At least 17 of those on the current list are strongly related to both autism and cancer and hold potential for helping researchers better understand both diseases and to develop better treatments.

 A common thread in all these connections is cell growth.
 Cancer is obviously linked to cell growth, specifically to cell growth that has gotten out of control and results in tumors.
-Autism is less well understood, but it may be related to an overgrowth of nerve cells in the brain or unusual wiring of nerve fibers in the brain, which could be related to the genetic mutations.
+Autism is less well understood, but it may be related to an overgrowth of nerve cells in the brain or unusual wiring of nerve fibers in the brain, which could be a link to the genetic mutations.

 Hope for Cancer and Mesothelioma Patients